myz-dev/guided_telemetry/README.md

 Note: Keep in mind that all topics touched in this repository are evolving quickly which means that by the time of reading some dependencies will most likely be outdated.

+## Test and run

+1. First start the environment as described in [Setting up Grafana](#setting-up-grafana).
+I just `cd` into the cloned repository and run `./run-lgtm.sh`.
+2. Then run `cargo run` in this repository.
+3. Then you can send HTTP requests to the endpoints I have prepared and observe the terminal, and the Grafana output.
+Examples: `curl localhost:5173/hello`, `curl -X POST localhost:5173/users/add/mert` etc.

+The Grafana frontend should be available at localhost:3000.
+To see the most recent spans, click on `Explore` in the left sidebar, select `Tempo` in the dropdown on the top and click on the `Search` tab to see the page that lists the most recent spans.

 ## Disambiguation

 So, what are traces, spans and metrics?